refugies-info/karfur/docs/README.md

     See [expo documentation](https://docs.expo.dev/build-reference/variables/#can-i-share-environment-variables-defined-in).
   - in Expo Go for sensitive variables (API keys, secrets ...)

 # Workflow

 1. Develop all the features on a specific branch.
 2. Update tests or create new one.
 See section [Tests](#tests)
 3. When done, merge your changes to `dev` branch.
-4. When all your features are ready to be tested, merge your changes on the `staging` branch.
-5. Publish on `staging` for tests.
-See [how to deploy on staging](#staging)
+A Github Action will automatically publish the new app on `staging` environment for tests.
+If you want to deploy it manually, see [how to deploy on staging](#staging)
-6. When the features are validated, merge your changes to `main` branch.
+4. When the features are validated, merge your changes to `main` branch.
    Don't forget to increment the version number.
 See the [Version numbers](#version-numbers) section.
-7. [Deploy on production](#production).
+5. [Deploy on production](#production).
 For this, you have 2 options:
    - For bug fixes or minor updates, [publish](#publish-changes) changes to update apps automatically.
-      On *iOS*, the update is downloaded before the app is launched.
+     On _iOS_, the update is downloaded before the app is launched.
-      On *Android*, it's downloaded in the background and installed the second time the app is opened.
+     On _Android_, it's downloaded in the background and installed the second time the app is opened.
    - For config changes or major updates, create a [build](#build-app) and submit on the stores.

 # Deploy

 ## Staging

 Deploy on staging to test features via Expo Go.